Saiprasad690/Nginx/README.md

 ```
 Replace your_ec2_instance_ip with the IP address of your EC2 instance.
 You should see the default Nginx welcome page.
 # Step 4: Removing the Nginx Container
-To view and remove the Nginx container, use the following command on your EC2 instance:
+To view or remove the Nginx container, use the following command on your EC2 instance:
 ```bash
 sudo docker ps -a
 ```